1978 NBA Finals: Game 1

 The Bullets, behind Kevin Grevey's 27 and Elvin Hayes's 21 points, held a 19-point lead in the fourth quarter at the Seattle Center Coliseum.
 But, the Sonics staged a comeback in front of the home crowd, led by "instant offense" guard Fred Brown.
-Brown scored 16 points in the last nine minutes to finish with 32 and give the SuperSonics the win.
+Brown scored 16 points in the last nine minutes to finish with 30 and give the SuperSonics the win.

 Game 2

-In an unusual 1-2-2-1-1 scheduling format, the next two games were played at the Capital Centre, the Bullets' home floor.
+In an unusual 1–2–2–1–1 scheduling format, the next two games were played at the Capital Centre, the Bullets' home floor.
 Wes Unseld defended inside on Marvin Webster and Jack Sikma, pulled down 15 rebounds, and handed out five assists.
 This work enabled Bob Dandridge to score 34 points and Elvin Hayes 25 as the Bullets evened the series, winning their first NBA Finals game following nine consecutive losses.

 Game 3

 Dennis Johnson was superb on defense, blocking seven shots and holding Kevin Grevey to 1-for-14 shooting.
 Paul Silas, the SuperSonics' veteran leader off the bench, helped shut down the Bullets' big men.

-With 10 seconds remaining and the SuperSonics leading 93-90, Johnson's inbounds pass was stolen by Tom Henderson, who scored to make it 93-92 with five seconds left.
-Silas then stepped on the baseline trying to make the subsequent inbounds pass, turning the ball over to the Bullets.
+With 10 seconds remaining and the SuperSonics leading 93–90, Johnson's inbounds pass was stolen by Tom Henderson, who scored to make it 93–92 with five seconds left.
+Silas then stepped on the baseline trying to make the subsequent inbounds pass (even though replays showed he was clearly behind the baseline when he released the ball), turning the ball over to the Bullets.
 Bob Dandridge missed at the buzzer, however, and the SuperSonics picked up a victory on the road.